Strictly Come Dancing 2020 start time: Your guide as the show returns

 No. Well, not really.
 Earlier this year, it was revealed Bruno Tonioli wouldn’t be taking part in this year’s Strictly Come Dancing in the same way he usually does.

-It has now been confirmed that Bruno will be absent from the live panel, however, he will still play a part in the show.
+Bruno Tonioli is be absent from the Strictly panel, however, he will still play a part in the show.

-What that means is that he will be absent from the Saturday night live shows as he currently resides in America and the travel restrictions in place mean he couldn’t pop between countries as he has done before.

-However, that doesn’t mean we’ll be completely Bruno-less this year.
-We’ve been told by the BBC he will be Zooming in for a chat on a Sunday evening for the results show.
+While the US-based star is not judging the live shows (for now, at least) due to travel restrictions, he shares his thoughts on the routines via video link after all the contestants have performed on Saturday nights.

 And the best news of all?
 Strictly are currently planning on his return towards the end of the show.
 All is not lost!